Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Classes/Comp Sci/Quiz#03.pdf.md

     a.
 Client-server

-5. A system that divide the system into individual reusable and self-sufficient object, each containing the data and the behavior relevant to the object.
+5. A system that divide the system into individual reusable and [[self]]-sufficient object, each containing the data and the behavior relevant to the object.

     a.  layered